ayushaditya6/NoteNest/README.md

 ## 🌟 Acknowledgements
 Thanks to Aditya Enterprises for the opportunity to build this platform.
 Inspired by the need to automate and improve the stationery business in the local area.
-Made with ❤️by Akash Shankar(https://akashdevweb.netlify.app/).
+Made with ❤️by Ayush Aditya.